wren-lang/wren/doc/site/cli/modules/index.markdown

 ^title CLI Modules

-The Wren CLI executable extends the built in language modules with it's own, which offer access to IO and other facilities for scripting.
+The Wren CLI executable extends the built in language modules with its own, which offer access to IO and other facilities for scripting.

 The CLI modules are deeply tied to [libuv][], each other, and other internals